How David Letterman, Alan Jackson and Mark McGuinn Helped Me Return to Normal on Air After the 9/11 Attacks

 Letterman gave an opening monologue that changed my professional life.
 I had no idea how to express what I was feeling and knew somehow that I had to either return to the airwaves and move on as normally as possible or just move on with my life and my children.
 Letterman said exactly what I was feeling inside as a broadcaster and at the end of his monologue, my decision was clear and I returned to the air the next morning, dedicated to moving forward past this because that is what Americans do and what America is all about.

-So, here I sit 11 years later, again with tears rolling down my face being so thankful for David Letterman’s courage to say what had to be said.
+So, here I sit 12 years later, again with tears rolling down my face being so thankful for David Letterman's courage to say what had to be said.
 Thank you, David, from the deepest regions of my soul.
-See Letterman’s monologue below and be thankful for who you are and all that you have.
-Click Letterman’s picture below to see the monologue.